 - Paleo Carrot Cake Banana Muffins

 Lemon Poppy Seed Blueberry Muffins

 - 1 Tbsp ground cinnamon

 - 1 pink lady apple peeled, cored, and chopped

 - 1/3 cup sliced almonds optional

-Fill the muffin holes ½ to 2/3 of the way up with the muffin batter.
-Bake on the center rack of the preheated oven for 5 to 8 minutes, until the batter looks like it’s just barely beginning to set up.
+- Fill the muffin holes ½ to 2/3 of the way up with the muffin batter.
+Bake on the center rack of the preheated oven for 20 to 30 minutes, until the muffins are golden-brown and have set up.

 - Remove muffins from the oven and allow them to cool at least 30 minutes before peeling off the papers and enjoying.